jimmybutzen/mydu-scripts/items/README.md

 ## Customization

-- **Adjusting the API Endpoint:** If the API is hosted on a different service or port, you can modify the script accordingly to target the correct endpoint.
+- **Adjusting the API Endpoint:** If the API is hosted on a different service or port, you can modify the script to target the correct endpoint.

 ## Troubleshooting